 Violations of any of the conditions set forth by the WTAMU study abroad program may result in expulsion from the program and forfeiture of program fees.
-You may be dismissed from the program for a violation of the Terms of Participation, West Texas A&M University Student Handbook and/or the laws of the United States and your host country/institution.
-If for just reason the Academic Program Leader (APL) or on-site coordinator consider you to be disruptive, in violation of university rules and regulations, as listed in West Texas A&M University Student Handbook, or otherwise unfit for continuation in the program disciplinary action will be taken (as appropriate) and you may be dismissed from the program.
-In accordance with West Texas A&M University Student Handbook, you will be afforded due process, which includes an opportunity to respond to charges against you.
+You may be dismissed from the program for a violation of the Terms of Participation, West Texas A&M University Code of Student Life and/or the laws of the United States and your host country/institution.
+If for just reason the Academic Program Leader (APL) or on-site coordinator consider you to be disruptive, in violation of university rules and regulations, as listed in West Texas A&M University Code of Student Life, or otherwise unfit for continuation in the program disciplinary action will be taken (as appropriate) and you may be dismissed from the program.
+In accordance with West Texas A&M University Code of Student Life, you will be afforded due process, which includes an opportunity to respond to charges against you.
 The Vice President for Student Affairs will notify your parents or guardian, in accordance with FERPA guidelines (Family Educational Rights & Privacy Act), if you are dismissed from the program.